 DWR completed the seismic retrofits on Castaic Dam’s tower access bridge in Los Angeles County.
 The completion marks a major milestone to ensure the resiliency of State Water Project facilities.

 Castaic Dam Modernization Program

 DWR is modernizing its SWP facilities across the state, including Castaic Dam.
 This consists of identifying and proactively addressing any issues that could impact the delivery of water or the safety of surrounding communities.
 In fall of 2019, DWR initiated field work for the Castaic Dam Modernization Program.
 Over the next several years, DWR will conduct assessments of the dam and associated structures, and undertake construction activities to ensure the dam continues to function safely.

-Status of Castaic Dam
+Castaic Dam Modernization Components